ibbrett/astro-transition-typescript/src/content/code/es3.md

 }
 catch (error) {
   console.error(error);
-  // Expected output: ReferenceError: nonExistentFunction is not defined } finally {
+} finally {
   console.error("This occurs regardless of whether an exception was thrown or caught.");
 }
+// Expected output:
+ReferenceError: nonExistentFunction is not defined This occurs regardless of whether an exception was thrown or caught.
 ```